djuelg/Shapez-Theme/README.md

 If you want to use it feel free to do so, but be prepared to learn some SVG if you want to adapt the theme to your wishes.

 # Features
-- Fullscreen SVG graphic on the homepage for Navigation
+- responsive use of inline SVG
 - Timeline on the homepage
 - Single pages to write your content
-- possibility to add custom page
+- spread some unstructured content on the playground
-- seeing reading time of articles
+- show reading time of articles
-- clear and nice to read design
+- modern and nice to read design
-- having a sidebar navigation, while neccesarry
+- responsive side or top bar, depending on apsect ratio
 - a comment section would be nice to have
-- responsive webdesign
+- responsive webdesign for most common screens

 Attention!
-This theme isn't build with full Internet Explorer Support, nor for devices with a low resolution.
+This theme isn't build with full Internet Explorer Support, nor for devices with a low resolution (e.g. smartphones) - feel free to create a merge request to add support.

 # Special Thanks
 Special thanks goes to Freepik, Daniel Bruce and Plainicon from [www.flaticon.com](http://www.flaticon.com) for their great icons!
 Furthermore I would like to thank [CrimsonRay](https://github.com/CrimsonRay), the creator of the slender-Theme.
 He inspired me to make my own theme and I reused some of his code.

-# TODO:
-- title-screen mit JS skalieren
-- Ordnerstruktur verschieben